On the left, the SharePad window. On the right, that same window shared into Google Meet at full size.

 Is my data private?

 Yes.
 SharePad just shows the iPad in a window on your Mac.
-There’s no account, no sign-in, and it never sends anything over the internet.
+There’s no account, no sign-in, and no tracking or analytics in the app.
+The only network request it makes is an automatic check for a new version.
+It never sends your data or anything about what you share.